 Joseph started his PhD candidature in 2022 under the supervision of Professor Nathan Lo, Professor Simon Ho, and Associate Professor Jane Melville (Museums Victoria).
 His project is focused on the phylogenomics of the Australian Peacock Spiders and their relatives.
 He is broadly interested in invertebrate systematics, evolution, behaviour, and conservation.
+Joseph recently commenced as the Arachnology Collection Manager at the Queensland Museum.

 Prior to joining the MEEP Lab, Joseph conducted his Honours research at Murdoch University on the molecular phylogenetics and taxonomy of the Australian Huntsman Spiders.
 He has a background in invertebrate systematics actively publishes research on the taxonomy of Australian spiders.